Black-Star-Institute/blackstar.github.io/docs/people/burisch_deborah.md

 some reason to believe that she was a "plant" so that the powers that be might better keep an eye on his private life

+George Knapp writes [Knapp 2005]:

+> Who believes this stuff?
+His wife Deborah for one.
+She signed a sworn statement saying she too works for MJ-12, the secret government.
+>
+> ...
+>
+> There are photos of Burisch and his wife in military garb saluting each other.

 # Cover job

 According to [Linda Moulton Howe](https://www.earthfiles.com/2004/07/13/the-chapter-7-bankruptcy-of-dan-and-deborah-burisch/)'s investigation:

 > Bill Hamilton also understood that Deborah Burisch worked for the U. S. government as Dan’s government “handler,” a person assigned to monitor Burisch’s microbiology work, while maintaining her “cover job” as PBX Operator at the Mirage casino.

+Knapp writes [Knapp 2005]:

+> He met his wife as a parole officer.
+She was there on drug charges.
+She's spent 12 years in the PBX department of the Mirage, but that's just a cover job.

 Casino worker 1990&ndash;2004.
 [Howe](https://www.earthfiles.com/2004/07/13/the-chapter-7-bankruptcy-of-dan-and-deborah-burisch/)